yktoo/yktoo.com/content/blog/0233/index.en.md

 ## 5. Weekly TRIM {#step-5}

-The [TRIM][wiki:en:Trim_(computing)] command helps the SSD to recycle discarded data.
+The {{< wiki "Trim_(computing)" "en" "TRIM" >}} command helps the SSD to recycle discarded data.
 Ubuntu is shipped with a weekly scheduled TRIM out-of-the-box (using `/etc/cron.weekly/fstrim`).
 If you use another distro, make sure you have something like this.

 ## 6. RAM disk for temporary files {#step-6}